My baked Italian meatballs recipe combines ground beef and pork with fresh herbs and grated Parmesan for plenty of flavor. Make a batch in 30 minutes!

 These will keep for up to 4 days when stored in an airtight container, or you can freeze them instead!

-Allow them to cool on the pan, then place them in the freezer for about an hour or until solid.
+Allow the old fashioned Italian meatballs to cool on the pan, then place them in the freezer for about an hour or until solid.
 Transfer to a zippered storage bag and store for 3 to 4 months.

 Other Meatball Dinners